Nonju/hMonogame_GameLib/README.txt

 //UPDATES
 Going to be updating over time, adding additional items and tools.
+Most of the librarys classes are using an built-in tree of polymorphism-classes called "PollyTree".
+It can be found in the GitHub-files.

 //Contains:
 Radio: mediaplayer that allows player to play music